World holds breath for Trump's Iran deal decision

 Yet Trump, who last month called the deal "insane" and "ridiculous" is notoriously unpredictable.
 He could still spring a surprise.

-Trump has been teasing his decision for days and may have given a hint of his intentions on Monday when he slammed former secretary of state John Kerry and his reported initiative to save the deal.
+Trump has been teasing his decision for days and may have given a hint of his intentions this week when he slammed former Secretary of State John Kerry and his reported initiative to save the deal.

 "The United States does not need John Kerry's possibly illegal Shadow Diplomacy on the very badly negotiated Iran Deal.
 He was the one that created this MESS in the first place!"
 Trump tweeted.